Stuartwastaken/Stuartwastaken/README.md

 - Challenges overcome: Not using storyboard for XCode but rather View - ViewModel design pattern
 - Lessons learned: Learned about how to use Google Firebase, update packages in XCode, design for efficiency

+## :two_hearts: Project 3: WordPair Generator

+Built a smooth cross platform app

+- Technologies used: Google Firestore for the backend, Swift in XCode IDE for the front end
+- Key features: Full login system, with working authentication.
+Tweets, profile images, liked tweets all functional.
+- Challenges overcome: Not using storyboard for XCode but rather View - ViewModel design pattern
+- Lessons learned: Learned about how to use Google Firebase, update packages in XCode, design for efficiency

 ## 📧 Contact

 Feel free to reach out to me if you have any questions about my projects or if you would like to discuss opportunities for collaboration or employment.